omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 1) Fork the repo.
 2) Make any changes and/or new configs within your fork.
-   1) If creating a new config file, add yourself as the author within the 'contributions' section of the JSON file.
-If editing a pre-existing config file, include yourself as an editor within the 'contributions' section.
+   1) If creating a new config file, add yourself as the author within the `contributions` section of the JSON file.
+If editing a pre-existing config file, include yourself as an editor within the `contributions` section.
    2) The comments section can be used to provide any additional relevant information about you and/or the edits made.
    3) Please provide an example source HTML URL that can be used to test the config file.
 3) Create a pull request